monster-cookie/starfield-modding-notes/Modding/Workflow.md

 8) Edit sharedConfig.ps1, set $Global:ScriptingNamespaceModuleCompany, $Global:ScriptingNamespaceModuleName, $Global:ScriptingNamespaceSharedLibraryCompany, $Global:ScriptingNamespaceSharedLibraryName, and $Global:Databases
 9) Create a .env file (no black lines) see ENV Setup below in the References Section
 10) Delete the Staging folder if it exists
-11) In Powershell run ./Tools/setupRepo.ps1, this creates a folder junction with the MO2/Vortest staging folder
+11) In Powershell run ./Tools/setupRepo.ps1, this creates a folder junction with the MO2/Vortex staging folder

-## Normal Workfloe
+## Normal Workflow

 ### Papyrus Scripts